valory-xyz/governatooorr/README.md

 - `autonomy packages lock`
 - `autonomy push-all --remote`

-Deploy a Safe setting your agent's address as owner.
+Deploy a Safe setting your agent's address as owner:
+- Create an Ethereum private key - public key pair for your agent
+- Go to the [Safe webapp](https://app.safe.global/) and click on "Create new safe".
+- You'll be asked to connect your wallet (i.e., Metamask).
+- Set your agent's public address af the safe owner.
+- Sign the transaction with your wallet.

 Then run the following commands:
 1. `autonomy fetch valory/governatooorr:0.1.0 --service --local`
 2. `cd governatooorr/`
 3. `autonomy build-image`